LeeHyunJongSNN/AST/README.md

 # Classifiers
-snn_wq.py is a Python file for classifying Wine Quality (WQ) dataset. snn_digits.py is a Python file for classifying MNIST (8x8 pixels) dataset. ast_minst.py is a python file for classifying MNIST (28x28 pixels) dataset.
+snn_wq.py is a Python file for classifying Wine Quality (WQ) dataset. snn_digits.py is a Python file for classifying MNIST (8x8 pixels) dataset. ast_minst.py is a Python file for classifying MNIST (28x28 pixels) dataset. ast_fminst.py is a Python file for classifying Fashion MNIST (28x28 pixels) dataset.
+Python files with batch update synaptic weights using batches.

 # Implementation
 We implemented two versions of AST.